 - Payroll compare

-4 big benefits of testing automation
+4 big benefits of automated testing

-- Resourcing.
-Automation frees up the resources otherwise dedicated to taking on testing.
+- Resourcing: Automation frees up the resources otherwise dedicated to taking on testing.
 That means more time for the strategic tasks that impact the bottom line.

-- Consistency.
-Automation executes testing consistently every time, leading to fewer errors.
+- Consistency: Automation executes testing consistently every time, leading to fewer errors.
 It works by building a comprehensive library of tests that cover the scope of your Workday deployment.

-- Repeatability.
-Automation allows you to perform the entire suite of tests as needed when significant configuration changes are made.
+- Repeatability: Automation allows you to perform the entire suite of tests as needed when significant configuration changes are made.
 Or, with slight tweaks, use the same tests to cover an addition to the tenant, for example, a new company.
 Now that’s efficiency.

-- Documentation.
-Compliance matters more than ever.
+- Documentation: Compliance matters more than ever.
 Testing automation documents your full scope of testing to keep things on target and in line.

 A strategic shift in focus for bi-annual releases

-Many companies are unable to maximize the value from their Workday implementation because they lack the bandwidth to truly evaluate optional features that could be turned on in tenant.
+The challenges: Many companies are unable to maximize the value from their Workday implementation because they lack the bandwidth to truly evaluate optional features that could be turned on in tenant.
 Often, changes initially introduced as optional become mandatory in a later release.
 Automation provides the opportunity to proactively adopt the change when it best fits your organization, rather than waiting until it is no longer optional.

 Partnering for the best results

-Balance.
-Don’t be lulled into the overly-optimistic approach of simply confirming expected behavior still works across a financial process.
+Balance: Don’t be lulled into the overly-optimistic approach of simply confirming expected behavior still works across a financial process.
 Balance your positive tests with negative tests.
 What are the critical validations or worktag usages that must continue to work?
 Where are the more complex rules that need to be validated?

-Review.
-Allow time in the testing cycle to review results.
+Review: Allow time in the testing cycle to review results.
 Particularly on your negative tests — the automated script may have stopped because the process didn’t complete successfully, which is what you want from a negative test.
 But did it fail for the right reason?
 Review positive tests too.
 Even if the business process was completed successfully, confirm that all the right approval steps were triggered along the way.

-Adjust.
-Your business is constantly changing.
+Adjust: Your business is constantly changing.
 Your testing strategy should adjust accordingly.
 Allow for resource time with every testing cycle to review your test scenarios and data.
 Are you still testing with relevant data?
 Are there scenarios that should be added or outdated ones that should be removed?

-Plan.
-Whether or not your organization implements testing automation tools for Workday, make sure you plan ahead of each bi-annual release to prepare and execute a solid testing strategy.
+Plan: Whether or not your organization implements testing automation tools for Workday, make sure you plan ahead of each bi-annual release to prepare and execute a solid testing strategy.
 Test automation tools will make the execution of your strategy less resource intensive, and put you in a good position to re-execute on demand for other reasons, including internally-driven system configuration changes.

-Alight can help
+How Alight can help with Workday Automated Testing

 Why stop at Release Management?
-Alight provides comprehensive Workday optimization services, too.
+Alight provides comprehensive Workday optimization expertise, too.
 Our Total AMS solution covers operational support such as functional configuration and security management; enablement services like tenant assessments to identify opportunities for more efficient processes; and oversight services such as governance and strategic roadmapping.

 Our current catalog of test scripts include: